Enterprise AI Strategies Theater

 Kesha Williams, Senior Software Engineer, Chick-fil-A Corporate

-introduced and then by being intentional about its removal.
+and then by being intentional about its removal.
 After removing bias, introduce transparency in how predictions are made and even expose how good an algorithm is at making predictions.
-Attend this talk
+Attend this talk to learn how

 Attendees will learn:

 - How human bias is passed on to machines

 - Practical strategies for identifying and removing bias